marieindilewitsch/STAT426_Indilewitsch/README.md

 ![Pergamonmuseum](https://www.berlin.de/binaries/asset/image_assets/5456908/ratio_4_3/1590145564/800x600/)

-> "The Pergamonmuseum is really one of the greatest museums in Berlin"
+> "The Pergamonmuseum is really one of the greatest museums in Berlin" (Me)